trask/semantic-conventions/docs/attributes-registry/db.md

 | <a id="db-response-status-code" href="#db-response-status-code">`db.response.status_code`</a> | string | Database response status code.
 [8] | `102`; `ORA-17002`; `08P01`; `404` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | <a id="db-system" href="#db-system">`db.system`</a> | string | The database management system (DBMS) product as identified by the client instrumentation.
 [9] | `other_sql`; `adabas`; `cache` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

+**[1]:** Operations are only considered batches when they contain two or more operations, and so `db.batch.size` SHOULD never be `1`.
+This attribute has stability level RELEASE CANDIDATE.

-**[1]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
+**[2]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 A single database query may involve multiple collections.